yegor256/datum/md/policy.md

 and [PDD](https://www.0crat.com/p/C3T46CUJJ))
 and your highest allowed rate is $16.
 You can't apply to a sandbox project if your reputation is over 1024.
+You will be automatically removed from a sandbox project once your reputation is over 1024.

 <a name="3" href="#3">§3</a>
 "Election."